deancureton/Sigma/Sigma/README.md

 Defining functions in Sigma is very similar to regular variable declaration, except with different keywords.
 Let's start with an example:
 ```
-func x <- arg1 arg2 arg3 »
+func x <- arg1, arg2, arg3 »
     log { { arg1 + arg2 + arg3 } }‼️
 «‼️
 ```
 This is a simple function that takes in 3 arguments and prints their values added together.
 As you can see, the `func` keyword denotes the creation of a function in Sigma.
 The arrow sign signifies assignment.
-Next, the arguments are listed separated by spaces.
+Next, the arguments are listed separated by commas.
 Then, a `»` character denotes the beginning of the main block of the function.
 Finally, close the function declaration with the `«` character and a double exclamation point emoji.

 To return a value from a function, place the value as the last statement in its body.
 For example:
 ```